andrea-de/battleship/README.md

 ## Technology Detail

-Java Spring boot java application using Java Persistence API (JPA) for object-relational mapping using Hibernate ORM.
-Authentication and authorization provided by Spring Security.
-Multi-user access and persistent data storage using PostgreSQL.
+Java Spring Boot application using the Java Persistence API (JPA) and object-relational mapping implemented with Hibernate ORM.
+Multi-user access with Authentication and Authorization provided by Spring Security.
+Persistent data storage using PostgreSQL and hosted by Heroku with database services also provided by Heroku through Amazon Web Services (AWS).

 <img src="github/demo1.PNG" alt="Welcome" style="text-align:left; width: 40%"/>